 Library.
 Guyton Library provides graduate students adequate and appropriate material to support and strengthen the learning environment and physical space conducive to reading, research and study.
-The Curriculum Library, located in Coward-Martin Hall, houses curriculum periodicals and other education resources such as manipulatives, bulletin board materials, posters, instructional equipment and state adopted textbooks for use by graduate students.
+The Curriculum Lab, located in Coward-Martin Hall 126, houses curriculum periodicals and other education resources for use by graduate students.